calebtuttle/portfoliobuilder/README.md

 Portfolio Builder is a tool for building a stock portfolio.
 It provides functions for weighting and rebalancing.

 ## Motivation
-Many exchange traded funds (ETFs) are low-cost, but some charge non-negligable annual fees (fees above, say, 0.1%).
-While trying to build a diversified portfolio, I've encountered some ETFs which implement investment strategies that I feel are superior, but these ETFs often come with higher fees.

-(For example, an ETF with the ticker "RSP" provides exposure to S&P500 constituents, but instead of weighting the stocks by market capitalization (like the S&P500 does), it weights all constiteunts equally, giving more exposure to undervalued stocks and less to overvalued ones; unfortunately, its expense ratio is 0.2%, about 7 times that of Vanguard's VOO ETF which tracks the S&P500.)

-I want the benefit of the investment strategies of higher-cost ETFs without the disadvantage of larger fees.
-So I created this program to copy and execute those strategies for free.
+I want the benefit of the investment strategies of ETFs without the disadvantage of fees.
+I created this program with the goal of copying and executing those strategies for free.

+## Background
+As of November 2020, the exchange traded fund (ETF) market is about $5 trillion, and the mutual fund market is about $21 trillion (source: https://www.cnbc.com/2020/11/17/us-etf-market-tops-5-trillion-in-assets-as-investors-stampede-into-stocks-on-vaccine-hopes.html).
+The average expense ratio for a fund in 2019 was 0.45% (source: https://newsroom.morningstar.com/newsroom/news-archive/press-release-details/2020/Morningstars-Annual-Fund-Fee-Study-Finds-Investors-Saved-Nearly-6-Billion-in-Fund-Fees-in-2019/default.aspx).
+Thus, the institutions that collectively manage $26 trillion of assets earn over $11 billion per year in fees.

+With the ability to automate trades and purchase fractional shares, an investor can copy these ETFs without paying the fees.
+Let's get rid of unnecessary fees.